certbot/certbot/docs/using.rst

 renewal configuration file, but this is discouraged since it can easily break Certbot's ability to renew your certificates.
 If you choose to modify the renewal configuration file we advise you to test its validity with the ``certbot renew --dry-run`` command.

+To understand how hooks are saved in the renewal configuration file please refer to the hooks_ section.

 .. warning:: Modifying any files in ``/etc/letsencrypt`` can damage them so Certbot can no longer properly manage its certificates, and we do not recommend doing so.